-Chemical corrosion by certain soils (corrosive soils) is a geologic hazard that affects buried metals and concrete in direct contact with soil or bedrock.
+Chemical corrosion by certain (corrosive) soils is a geologic hazard that affects buried metals and concrete in direct contact with soil or bedrock.
 Metals are chemically attacked by chloride solutions while high sulfate levels are harmful to concrete.
-The Mancos Shale is considered corrosive to both metals and concrete because of its clay content, saline nature, and pyrite content.
+In western Colorado, the Mancos Shale is considered corrosive to both metals and concrete because of its clay content, saline nature, and pyrite content.
 Through complex oxidation geochemistry in the presence of calcium carbonate, the Mancos Shale forms abundant secondary sulfate minerals (gypsum) in near-surface weathered zones.

 Corrosion of metal is an electrochemical process that involves oxidation (anodic) and reduction (cathodic) reactions on metal surfaces.
 Corrosion occurs as a result of contact with soluble chloride salts found in the soil.
 Water is required to form a solution of these salts.
 Several key factors that influence the severity and rate of metal corrosion include: the amount of water available to make a solution, the conductivity of the solution, the pH of the solution, particle-size distribution, and how aerated the soils are.
 Organic content can also influence corrosion in soil.
 Furthermore, chloride ions from salt-enriched waters, soil, or even from anti-icing salts can lead to corrosion of steel reinforcement in concrete and steel structures by dissolving the protective layer of oxides present on the steel surface.